 Workforce Solutions maintains a contractual relationship with the selected PA CareerLink® Operator.
-The-Workforce Delivery System Committee and Workforce Solutions will provide ongoing policy guidance and technical support to the Operator to ensure that performance expectations are continually communicated and policy issues are addressed.
+The Workforce Delivery System Committee and Workforce Solutions provide ongoing policy guidance and technical support to the Operator to ensure that performance expectations are continually communicated and policy issues are addressed.
 Workforce Solutions is also responsible for performance monitoring and will perform periodic quantitative and on-site reviews of Operator performance to ensure that customer service and financial standards are being met.
 Workforce Solutions is responsible for determining partners, beyond the ones required by WIOA, who will provide staff and other resources for the PA CareerLink® site in the North Central region.
 As a result of commitments made by partners documented in a Memorandum of Understanding (MOU).

 The procurement process includes:

 - Development and distribution of a Requests for Proposals

 - Bidders Conference

 - Publishing questions and answers from bidder's conference

 - Proposal Submission Deadline Date

 - Staff Review and Negotiations

 - Bidders may be asked to attend an interview with board and/or Workforce Solutions staff members to review proposals and to vet questions

 - Workforce Delivery System Standing Committee Review

 - Executive Committee Review

-- Chief Elected Official (CEO)Board Approval

-- North Central Workforce Development Board Approval
+- Board Approval

 - Agreement finalization and execution